MobilePayDev/MobilePayDev.github.io/docs/payment-points-api.md

   -H 'Content-Type: application/json'
 ```

-## Setting up Custom Payment Reference
+## Setting up Custom Transfer Reference

 If you have any transactions during the day, then you will receive collected money during the night.
 MobilePay runs a job that transfers all the money to your specified bank account.
 There is one transfer per payment point.
 When configuring payment points you can choose [default MobilePay references](https://developer.mobilepay.dk/transactionreporting-api) or set up custom references that would reflect in your bank account statement.
 One of the use cases is when there is a need to set up automation to transfer money further, i.e. franchisee.
-Custom payment reference consists of 20 characters: 19 - set by you and a check digit is always automatically added at the end of the reference.
+Custom transfer reference consists of 20 characters: 19 - set by you and a check digit is always automatically added at the end of the reference.
 Allowed characters are:

 | characters               | action                                                                            |
 | -------------------| --------------------------------------------------------------------------------------- |